Coding Bootcamp FAQ

 • What is a full stack?

 A Full Stack is made up of the front-end, the back-end, and the database.
-The front-end is what you see when you go onto the internet: the colors, the buttons, the content, etc. Each full stack uses different tools, frameworks, and technologies.
+The front-end is what you see when you go onto the internet: the colors, the buttons, the content, etc. The back-end contains the server logic, routing and functionality that connects to bring your application to life.
+The database is used to store and query for data relevant to your application.
+Each full stack uses different tools, frameworks, and technologies.
 So when we say we teach a "full-stack", we mean we will teach you the language as well as the associated front and back-end tools you'll need to create your own application start to finish.

-• Why do you teach 3 full stacks in Software Development courses?
+• Why do you teach 3 full stacks in Software Development programs?

 Since our curriculum’s inception in 2012, we've learned a lot about what a programmer needs to know to be able to contribute to a company from day one.
-A core skill of an effective web developer is the ability to pick up a programming language quickly and to build something with it, even if they have not used that language before.
-By learning multiple languages up front, you’ll gain confidence with the learning process itself, so you’re ready for whatever your career throws at you.
+A core skill of an effective developer is the ability to pick up a programming language quickly and to build something with it, even if they have not used that language before.
+By studying multiple languages up front, you can gain confidence with the learning process itself, so you can prepare for whatever your future career path may throw at you.
+Between languages, you can examine different syntaxes and data handling, but you may also see that most web programming languages are remarkably similar.
+Having a strong understanding of concepts like OOP, MVC, and Database Scaling is a great way to prepare for picking up new skills quickly.
+It can also help you avoid getting stuck in one language, and you can study to become a more versatile and skilled developer.

-• Will I be able to learn that much in a short amount of time?
+• Will I be able to learn that much in a short period of time?

 It’s perfectly normal at the start to doubt all you can study for and accomplish by the end of the program; it’s a natural feeling when you’re learning something new!
-However, as the curriculum progresses, our staff begin to see students quickly gaining confidence as they tackle solving real problems, building advanced web applications, dissecting data sets, defending cyber attacks, and thinking like true Software Developers, Data Scientists, and Cybersecurity Specialists.
-By the end of the bootcamp, our students (along with our staff!)have been consistently amazed at what they can build in such a short period of time.
+However, as the curriculum progresses, our staff begin to see students quickly gaining confidence as they tackle solving real problems, building advanced web applications, dissecting data sets, defending cyber attacks, and thinking like true tech professionals.
+By the end of the bootcamp, our students (along with our staff!) have been consistently amazed at what they can build in such a short period of time.

 • How many projects and assignments will I work on?
-What kind of projects?
+What types of projects?

 The number of projects and assignments you’ll complete varies by program.
-Regardless, you can graduate with an impressive portfolio to show prospective employers!
+Regardless of program, you can graduate with an impressive portfolio to show prospective employers!

 • Admissions